patreeceeo/patreeceeo.github.io/src/content/portfolio/welcome.md

 > talk less and draw more. -- Goethe

-Hi, I'm Patrick.
-I'm interested in creativity and creative uses of software and creating software and software that can be used to create things, like software!
-Also interested in:
-* Science
-* Education
-* Health & Fitness

-I believe in the ethos and spirit of the World Wide Web: multilaterally advancing technology for the common good.

 Click the social media icons to connect with me elsewhere on the web.
 You may email me at pscale01 at gmail dot com.